forbajato/forbajato.github.com/_posts/2013-12-31-favorite-vim-plugins.md

 layout: post
 title: "Favorite Vim Plugins"
 description: "My most used Vim plugins as of right now"
+summary: "A brief overview of the Vim plugins I use most, where to get them and intro on installing them using pathogen."
 category: "Blog"
 tags: [vim, programming, plugins]
 ---